nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    * `find KEYWORD` : Finds words whose original word or translation contains the given keyword.
    * `start` : Starts today’s flashcard session.
    * `end` :  Ends the current flashcard review session.
-   * `reveal` : Shows the other side of the flash card.
+   * `reveal` : Shows the other side of the flashcard.
    * `yes` :  Indicates user has memorized the word.
    * `no` :  Indicates user has forgotten the word.
    * `stats` : Displays learning statistics for current user.